 Determine whether the corrective actions were appropriate.

 Determine whether management reviewed the corrective actions for effectiveness.

+The inspector may determine by interviewing licensee staff, how the licensee ensures the effectiveness of audits, such as by use of contractor audits, use of a secondary

+(or follow-up) audit system on a periodic basis, or audits conducted by a member of management or a senior technician not directly responsible for the system audited.

-0.08 Procedures.
+03.08 Procedures.

 Inspection Requirement.
+Select one or more safety-significant operation procedures (i.e. used to process licensed material) or system operating procedures that have been newly developed or recently revised and confirm that the procedure development and revision process was followed for any safety-significant changes.

+Inspection Guidance.
+Select operating procedures for systems or processes that have not been operated for an extended period.
+Also, consider procedures that implement applicable IROFSs and/or management measures programs to ensure that commitments specified in the licensee application are adequately flowed down into procedures.
+Evaluate the following aspects:

+Procedures in use are current and approved by authorized individuals;

+Personnel affected by a procedure are adequately and timely informed of changes in the procedure;

+Verify that the licensee has conducted training or retraining on the procedures prior to implementation.
+Review a sampling of operator training records for specific changes.
+Consider whether the training is accomplished by reading and signing procedure revisions or by other forms of training such as classroom, briefings, and toolbox meetings.
+Determine whether the training is effective in addressing the change;

-Personnel affected by a procedure are adequately and timely informed of changes in the procedure;Changes to procedures, other than editorial and typographical, conformed with the ISA and had an engineering basis; and/or
+Changes to procedures, other than editorial and typographical, conformed with the ISA and had an engineering basis; and/or

+Previously approved field changes were incorporated into the changed procedure within an established time period.

-Radiation Work Permit (RWP).
+03.09 Radiation Work Permit (RWP).

 Inspection Requirement.
-Review an active RWP each quarteretermine whether the RWP contains the information required by the licensee’s procedures.
+Review an active RWP each quarter and determine whether the RWP contains the information required by the licensee’s radiation protection program and procedures.

 Inspection Guidance.
 Select one active RWP each quarter.
 A different RWP should be evaluated each quarter.

 Determine whether the RWP contains the information required by the licensee’s procedures.
-Depending upon license requirements, the RWP should contain some or of the following elements:
+Depending upon license requirements, the RWP should contain some or all of the following elements:

 Job description;